Chinese Theater at Disney's Hollywood Studios

 ✅ Use Mobile Order

-Mobile order your meals or snacks ahead of time through the Disney Park app and pick them up when it’s convenient.
+Order your meals or snacks ahead of time.
+Use the Disney Park app.
+Pick them up when it’s convenient.

 ✅ Embrace the Shows